What are uric acid stones?

 - Urine that smells bad or is cloudy during a urinary tract infection

-Urinary tract infection also causes pain in same areas as uric acid stone does.
+Urinary tract infection also causes pain in the same areas as uric acid stone does.
 You should meet your doctor to rule out any confusion if you feel pain in those areas as described above.

 What is the diagnosis and treatment of uric acid kidney stones?

-A healthcare provider can diagnose the uric acid stones.
-He/ she will ask for your medical history and will perform physical examination.
+A healthcare provider can diagnose uric acid stones.
+He/ she will ask for your medical history and will perform a physical examination.
 He/ she may recommend an X-ray or other imaging tests to reveal the size, number, and location of uric acid stones.

 Your doctor may also send the stone for laboratory analysis if it comes out with your urine to confirm what type of stone it is.